 Say you want to capture feedback after a customer calls into your call center.
-To do this, you are likely to pass the customer on to a recording platform to capture their feedback at the end of the call.
+To do this, you are likely to pass the customer on to an IVR platform to capture their feedback at the end of the call.
 But this may not be the best way for the customer who has already been on the line with an agent for over ten minutes.
 She likely wants nothing more than to hang up and get on with her life.
 Maybe an SMS or a brief email would produce a better result.

 Before you act, it’s best to avoid acting purely on your intuition.
 Use your customer journey analysis to discover your customers’ preferred channels for engagement.
 A customer journey analytics platform can trigger engagement at any point in the customer journey by integrating with your existing martech stack.
 This way you never have to leave the environment to set up an interaction and indeed the whole process can be automated.

 Keep in mind that customers typically have feedback fatigue from being asked for their opinion by every service provider at every interaction.
 So, you want to ensure that you reach out to measure customer experience at the most important moments, also known as ‘moments of truth’.
 If you are not tracking the entire customer journey, you will likely fail to measure important interactions and thus miss the step that is failing and needs improvement.

 Using customer journey analytics, you can discover the most important points for interaction and only prompt customers for their opinion at that point.

 4. Calculate Your Customer Experience Metrics for Individual Behavioral Segments